Sebastien-Le/SensoryDataScience/chapters/chapter2.md

 <codeblock id="02_04">
 </codeblock>

-It seems that the data are *structured*, which means that there's a link between the two variables *Position.A.Food* and *Political.Party*.
-In other words, some classes from the *Position.A.Food* variable seem to be associated in a singular way with classes from the *Political.Party* variable.
+It appears that the data is *structured*, which means that there's a relationship between the two variables *Position.A.Food* and *Political.Party*.
+In other words, some classes from the *Position.A.Food* variable seem to be uniquely associated with classes from the *Political.Party* variable.

-Concretely, participants of the survey who are very favourable to the inclusion of GM raw materials in products to be fed to animal are voting either *Liberal* or *Right*.
+Specifically, respondents who are very supportive of the inclusion of GM raw materials in products to be fed to animals vote either "Liberal" or "Right".

 </exercise>